risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

 Q3: Why is there a lock on the RisingWave?
 What's the purpose?

-It is meant to disable the two-way synchronization between the `RisingWaveComponentScaleView` and `RisingWave` objects.
+It is meant to disable the two-way synchronization between the `RisingWaveScaleView` and `RisingWave` objects.
-Considering that we don't have such lock mechanism, the end users can update the replicas on `RisingWave` while the replicas of that group is monitored by the `RisingWaveComponentScaleView`.
+Considering that we don't have such lock mechanism, the end users can update the replicas on `RisingWave` while the replicas of that group is monitored by the `RisingWaveScaleView`.
 Then there will be two ways of sync:

-- `RisingWaveComponentScaleView` -> `RisingWave`
+- `RisingWaveScaleView` -> `RisingWave`
-- `RisingWave` -> `RisingWaveComponentScaleView`
+- `RisingWave` -> `RisingWaveScaleView`

 Currently, I have no idea how to tell which way we should choose to sync.
 Even though we have figured out how, the result will be rather confusing when there are two simultaneous updating.
 Therefore, using a lock on field to let the